 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Azure Power Global Limited - AZRE

-/EIN News/ -- CEDARHURST, N.Y., Sept.
-28, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Azure Power Global Limited (“Azure” or the “Company”) (NYSE: AZRE), if they purchased the Company’s securities between June 15, 2021 and August 26, 2022, inclusive (the “Class Period”).
+CEDARHURST, N.Y., Sept.
+28, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Azure Power Global Limited ("Azure" or the "Company") AZRE, if they purchased the Company's securities between June 15, 2021 and August 26, 2022, inclusive (the "Class Period").
 Shareholders have until October 31, 2022 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nyse-azre/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).